spwhitton/git-remote-gcrypt/README.rst

 where gcrypt will store the same representation in a git repository, bridged over arbitrary git transport.

+The aim is to provide confidential, authenticated git storage and collaboration using typical untrusted file hosts or services.
+PLEASE help us evaluate how well we meet this design goal!

 ..
 NOTE:: This is a development version -- Repository format MAY CHANGE.

 Quickstart